-Geological Unit Description Estimated Thickness Data Source Drift Geology None recorded at site's location Solid Geology London Clay [mapped across eastern half of site only] Blue-grey or grey-brown silty clay.
-Up to 15m British Geological Survey (BGS) Lambeth Group (likely to extend across entire site) Sequences mainly of clay, some silty or sandy, with some sands and gravels, 30m Upper Chalk Chalk with flints. >90m Existing Investigation Data The BGS hold records for several boreholes constructed at the site.
-Borehole ref.
-TQ09SE359 records geology Made Ground to 2.1m over the Lambeth Group, comprising firm to stiff greenish grey mottled orange clay to 4.8m over blueish green grey very clayey sand to borehole termination depth of 4.9m (refusal on hard ground).
-A second borehole constructed ~100m to the north-west (ref.
-TQ09SE1) records brown mottled clay to 2.3m over brown and green sand to >9.5m, with flint pebbles from ~9m, and then chalk to a termination depth of 11.2m.
+Geological Unit Description Estimated Thickness Data Source Drift Geology London Clay Blue-grey or grey-brown silty clay.
+Up to 15m British Geological Survey (BGS) Solid Geology Reading Beds Variable sequences of clay and sand 30m Upper Chalk Chalk with flints. >90m Existing Investigation Data The BGS hold records for a borehole constructed ~100m to the north east of the site (BGS ref.
+TQ19SW40).
+This records underlying geology to comprise London Clay (mottled blue clay) to ~12m depths, over Reading Beds (mottled clay with flints and stones) to ~25m, and then the Chalk Formations (chalk with flints) to borehole termination depth of ~91m.
 Previous investigation reports following the removal of underground infrastructure described the underlying geology as Made Ground to a maximum depth of ~0.5m consisting of orange brown sandy clay with flints with brick and cobbles.
-The Made Ground was underlain by firm to stiff greenish clay which became orange brown below ~1.0m.
+The Made Ground was underlain by firm to stiff greenish clay (London Clay) which became orange brown below ~1.0m.

-Table Five: Regional Geology
+Table Six: Regional Geology